-Wärtsilä continues to invest ~3% of net sales in R&D. In 2022, research and development expenditure totalled EUR 241 million, which represents 4.1% of net sales.
+To support our decarbonisation technology development, we have increased our R&D spending from the historical average of ~3% of net sales to ~4%.
+During 2023, R&D expenditure totalled EUR 258 million, which represents 4.3% of net sales.
 The majority of these investments targeted improved environmental performance.
 The R&D efforts continue to focus on the development of advanced environmental technologies and solutions.

-Wärtsilä has launched a major test programme towards carbon-free solutions with hydrogen and ammonia fuels.
+Wärtsilä has a major test programme towards carbon-free solutions with hydrogen and ammonia fuels.
 Already today, Wärtsilä engines can run on biofuels, methanol and hydrogen blends.
+In 2023, we launched the world’s first 100% 4-stroke ammonia solution for marine applications, which will enable a significant advancement in sustainable shipping operations.
+We also introduced another four methanol-ready engines to our portfolio, setting a new industry benchmark with the broadest methanol engine portfolio currently on the market.
 For the energy market, Wärtsilä expects to have an engine and plant concept for pure hydrogen operation ready by 2025.
-For the marine market, Wärtsilä has already successfully tested an engine running with a fuel mix containing 70% ammonia.
-Wärtsilä anticipates having an engine concept with pure ammonia fuel available in 2023 and pure hydrogen by 2025.
-The company is also preparing for maritime carbon capture (CCS) pilot projects in 2023-2024, with the intention to have a market launch in 2025.
+The company is also preparing for maritime carbon capture (CCS) pilot projects in 2024, with the intention to have a market launch in 2025.